greg-raven/hdc/_posts/2017-04-04-second-annual-victorville-road-race.md

 - Drop bars, with bar tape, plugged ends and without brake levers are required for Road Race &amp; Crit
 - A lock-ring securing the cog is required
 - All components of the bike must be in good condition
-- Excessively large gear ratios are prohibited (determined on a case-by-case basis at the race director’s discretion)
+- Excessively large gear ratios are prohibited (determined on a case-by-case basis at the race director's discretion)
 - Lights and reflectors are prohibited
 - Time trial equipment is prohibited for Road Race and Crit.
 (Aero spokes, disc wheel, Spinergy, tri-spokes, rims deeper than 90mm, etc)
 - -Time trial equipment is allowed during the Time trial only.